garybgenett/gary-os/README.md

 ## Overview ####################################################################
 [Overview]: #overview

-GaryOS is an entire GNU/Linux system in a single bootable file.
-It is also a build system to create and package Funtoo installations.
+GaryOS is an entire [GNU/Linux] system in a single bootable file.
+It is also a [Builder] system to create and package [Funtoo] installations.

+[Builder] creates custom root filesystems that GaryOS can load into memory in place of its own.
+GaryOS can build new or updated versions of itself from within itself.

 Key features:

-  * Optimized source-based Funtoo system with GNU toolchain
+  * Optimized source-based Funtoo system with [GNU] toolchain
   * Fast in-memory filesystem does not require a physical device
-  * Can be booted from anywhere a Linux kernel can
+  * Can be booted from anywhere a [Linux Kernel] can
   * Upgrades are as simple as replacing the file

 Primary uses: